GM invests in lightweight-steel maker

-Aug 6 General Motors Co is investing in a company that has designed a new type of lightweight, high-strength steel that could help the automaker significantly improve the fuel economy of its future cars and trucks.
+General Motors Co (GM.N) is investing in a company that has designed a new type of lightweight, high-strength steel that could help the automaker significantly improve the fuel economy of its future cars and trucks.

 GM said on Monday that its venture-capital arm, General Motors Ventures, has invested an undisclosed amount in NanoSteel Co.